azeem23m/gomoki-minimax/README.md

 # gomoki-minimax
-Gomoku vs AI using Minimax Algorithm
+Gomoku vs AI using Minimax Algorithm with Alpha-Beta Pruning